Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/WORKLOG.md

 Ahh, white pixels overtook my images somehow encryption code seems to be broken. or background. it's verg trippy all honesty

+### 6/5/24
+Started working encryption for images, seems to work when encyrpting.
+Gonna start on decrypting to make sure lmao

 ## GROUP MEMBER 2: Taamim Naamid

 ### May 22, 2024